10 best hiking trails in the Smoky Mountains for beginners (2025 guide)

 - Sunscreen and bug spray

-Safety Tips
+Safety

 - Stay on marked trails

-- Don't approach wildlife (especially bears)
+- Don't approach wildlife (bears especially)

 Mountain expert and travel writer specializing in Smoky Mountain adventures and luxury cabin experiences.